Veerle Buurman: International career

 Buurman played for the Netherlands national under-20 team at the 2024 FIFA U-20 Women's World Cup.

-On 29 October 2024, she made her debut for the Netherlands national team in a 2–1 friendly win over Denmark.
+On 29 October 2024, she made her debut for the senior Netherlands national team in a 2–1 friendly win over Denmark.
+Buurman's first senior goal came in December 2024 against the United States; she scored an own goal in the same half.